-A person is eligible to receive services under Youth Activities if they are an out-ofschool youth or an in-school youth (Section 129(a)(1), WIOA, 128 Stat.
+A person is eligible to receive services under Youth Activities if they are an out-of-school youth or an in-school youth (Section 129(a)(1), WIOA, 128 Stat.
 1504).

 Under WIOA, an "out-of-school youth" is an individual who is:

 - (1) Not attending any school (as defined under State law); - (2) Not younger than 16 or older than age 24 at time of enrollment.
-(Because age eligibility is based on age at enrollment, participants may continue to receive services beyond the age of 24 once they are enrolled in the program); and - (3) One or more of the following: - (a) A school dropout; - (b) A youth who is within the age of compulsory school attendance, but has not attended school for at least the most recent complete school year calendar quarter (school year calendar quarter is based on how a local school district defines its school year quarters); - (c) A recipient of a secondary school diploma or its recognized equivalent who is a low-income individual and is either basic skills deficient or an English language learner; - (d) An individual who is subject to the juvenile or adult justice system; - (e) A homeless individual, aged 16 to 24 who meets the criteria defined in Section 41403(6) of the Violence Against Women Act of 1994 (42 USC 14043e-2(6)), a homeless child or youth aged 16 to 24 who meets the criteria defined in Section 725(2) of the McKinney-Vento Homeless Assistance Act (42 USC 11434a(2)) or a runaway;
+(Because age eligibility is based on age at enrollment, participants may continue to receive services beyond the age of 24 once they are enrolled in the program); and - (3) One or more of the following: - (a) A school dropout; - (b) A youth who is within the age of compulsory school attendance, but has not attended school for at least the most

-- (f) An individual in foster care or who has aged out of the foster care system or who has attained 16 years of age and left foster care for kinship guardianship or adoption, a child eligible for assistance under Section 477 of the Social Security Act (42 USC 677), or in an out-of-home placement; - (g) An individual who is pregnant or parenting; - (h) An individual with a disability; - (i) A low-income individual who requires additional assistance to enter or complete an educational program or to secure or hold employment.
+- recent complete school year calendar quarter (school year calendar quarter is based on how a local school district defines its school year quarters); - (c) A recipient of a secondary school diploma or its recognized equivalent who is a low-income individual and is either basic skills deficient or an English language learner; - (d) An individual who is subject to the juvenile or adult justice system; - (e) A homeless individual, a runaway, an individual who is in foster care or has aged out of the foster care system, a child eligible for assistance under Section 477 of the Social Security Act, or an individual who is in an out-of-home placement; - (f) An individual who is pregnant or parenting; - (g) An individual with a disability; - (h) A low-income individual who requires additional assistance to enter or complete an educational program or to secure or hold employment.
 (Sections 3(46) and 129(a)(1)(B), WIOA, 128 Stat.
 1437 and 1504)